pulumi/workshops/cloud-engineering-with-gcp/python/content/lab-02/README.md

     "https://storage.googleapis.com/", bucket.name, "/index.html")
 ```

-We use `pulumi.Output.concat` instead of standard Python string concatenation because `bucket.name` is a Pulumi output - a value that isn't known until after a resource has been created.
-For more information on Pulumi inputs and outputs, see [Inputs and Outputs](https://www.pulumi.com/docs/intro/concepts/inputs-outputs/) in the Pulumi docs.
+We use `pulumi.Output.concat` instead of standard Python string concatenation because `bucket.name` is a Pulumi Output&mdash;a value that isn't known until after a resource has been created.
+For more information on Pulumi Inputs and Outputs, reference [Inputs and Outputs](https://www.pulumi.com/docs/intro/concepts/inputs-outputs/) in the Pulumi docs.

 Now we can export the value as a stack export, which will allow us to view its value after our Pulumi program runs and our infrastructure has been provisioned: